orbitdb/orbitdb/FAQ.md

 ### Is it possible to use OrbitDB with private objects, accessible by only authorized users?

 Yes!
 It is possible to use decentralized identities (DIDs) to encrypt some objects using a shared symmetric key, while allowing other objects to be public.
 However, this hasn't been implemented yet in any core orbitdb modules.
 Your best bet is to use a custom access controller to enable this.
-Some work has been done on this by [@3box](https://github.com/3box), and we encourage you to check these out, or to jump on the Gitter and ask us for more details.
-Eventually, having a one-stop solution for this would be ideal.
+Some work has been done on this at [3box/3box-orbitdb-plugins](https://github.com/3box/3box-orbitdb-plugins), and we encourage you to check these out, or to jump on the Gitter and ask us for more details.
+Eventually, it may be merged into OrbitDB.

 ### How can I contribute to this FAQ?